-6.1.C.i Dischargeable Left Ventricular Assist Device (LVAD) for Discretionary 30 Days
+Dischargeable Left Ventricular Assist Device (LVAD) for 6.1.C.i Discretionary 30 Days

 A candidate's transplant program may assign a candidate to adult status 3 if the candidate is supported by a dischargeable LVAD.
-The OPTN Contractor maintains a list of OPTN-approved, qualifying devices.
+OPTN Contractor maintains a list of OPTN-approved, qualifying devices.